kwaldenphd/Python/README.md

 -	Use Python to parse XML using the ElementTree Module

 Python is an object-oriented programming language.
 It’s comparable to a number of other programming languages, such as Perl, Ruby, or Java.
 Python is a high- level programming language.

+## Acknowledgements

+This lab is based on the "Project 5: Python" project materials developed by [Lindsay K. Mattock](http://lindsaymattock.net/) for the the [SLIS 5020 Computing Foundations course](http://lindsaymattock.net/computingfoundations.html).

 ## Object-Oriented Programming